 If you want a career in software development or systems administration we have exciting opportunities to work with the latest technologies to drive advances in both hardware and software that have very genuine real world application.
-The scheme provides fully funded class room learning allowing our apprentices to gain a foundation degree.
-If apprentices are offered a permanent position at the end of the scheme there may be further opportunity to continue learning and convert this to a fully recognised BSc honours degree.

 These posts will be based at Rutherford Appleton Laboratory.

 The IT apprenticeship is a 2 year apprenticeship which is based at Rutherford Appleton Laboratory.
 The programme will cover how to operate computers and databases, as well as how to use and maintain IT systems and networks.
 An apprenticeship will also help develop a professional working style, safe working practices, awareness of the work environment and communicating effectively with colleagues and customers.

 To find out more come along to our Apprenticeship Recruitment Open Days.
 At Rutherford Appleton Laboratory Wednesday 21 and Thursday 22 February 2018.
 Register to attend, various timeslots available: 17:00, 18:00 and 19:00.

 Applications are now open and will close on Sunday 11th March 2018, to apply please click on the link and this will take you to our job site.

 Testing will take place on 21 and 22 March.

 Interviews will be held on 16, 17, 18, 19 and 20 April 2018.